bryanstedman/dotfiles/README.md

 ## Requirements
 These dotfiles assume that you have Ruby installed.
-Git, [Homebrew](http://brew.sh/) and [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) are also necessary, but the install script will get those installed for you.
+Git, [Homebrew](http://brew.sh/) and [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) are also necessary, but the install script will get those installed for you if needed.

 ## Customizing
 These files provide a local.zsh file in the zsh folder for your own aliases and functions or pieces that are specific to one machine.